 The people known as Moors today are an offshoot of the Berber people, specifically a Hijazi Arab/Tuareg mixed tribe.
-When Arabs conquered North Africa in the 7th and 8th centuries, one of the first Berber people to convert where the Tuareg, who at that time dwelt on the African Red Sea coast.
+When Arabs conquered North Africa in the 7th and 8th centuries, one of the first Berber people to convert were the Tuareg, who at that time dwelt on the African Red Sea coast.
 They helped the Arabs in their spread of Islam until they reached the Atlantic.
-From there the Moors and other Berber tribes conquered the Iberian Peninsula, Southern France and Italy and the island of Sicily.
+From there the Moors and other Berber tribes conquered the Iberian Peninsula, southern France and Italy and the island of Sicily.
 This kingdom was known as Al Andalusia or the Moroccan Empire.
-The Moors developed the most advanced civilization on Earth at the time, constructing the world's first urban society with cobblestone streets and multi-storied buildings.
-They lead in all categories of knowledge in the world and built over 15 universities in Spain, Portugal and Morocco.
-Because of their knowledge, it was the Moor's who brought Europe out of the Dark Ages and into the Renaissance.
-After several decades of decline however, the Moors, Arabs and Jews were expelled from Iberia in 1492 after King Ferdinand and Queen Isabella defeated the last of the Moorish strongholds.
-After 400 years, the Moors' age of enlightenment was over.
+The Moors constructed cobblestone streets and multi-storied buildings.
+They built over 15 universities in Spain, Portugal and Morocco.
+The Moors, Arabs and Jews were expelled from Iberia in 1492 after King Ferdinand and Queen Isabella defeated the last of the Moorish strongholds.

 After being expelled from Iberia and Italy, the Moors who resided in Europe rejoined the rest of their Berber tribesmen in Africa.
 A new problem arose when an oppressive Arab ruler in Algeria persecuted the Berbers who practiced a different form of Islam.
 The Moors were forced to flee into the desert where they now inhabit the Sahara from Western Mali, South-Western Algeria, Western Sahara, Mauritania, Southern Morocco and Northern Senegal.